GMOD/Apollo3/packages/apollo-cli/README.md

   Add new assembly from gff or gft file

   The gff file is expected to contain sequences as per gff specifications.
-  Features are also imported by default
+  Features are also imported by default.

 EXAMPLES
   Import sequences and features: